MarwanDebbiche/post-tuto-deployment/src/training/README.md

 |5|256|3|N/A|
 |6|256|3|3|

-and 2 fully connected layers:
+- 2 fully connected layers:

 |Layer|Number of neurons|
 |-|-|